Time-Frequency Analysis and Coorbit Spaces of Operators: Preliminaries

-\end{theorem} In the language of modulation spaces this is the correspondence $M^{p,q}_v \cong \{F\in L^{p,q}_v(\mathbb{R}^{2d}): F \natural V_{\varphi_0} \varphi_0 = F\}$ (the twisted convolution replaces the group convolution in this case since we are concerned with a projective representation). \begin{remark} \normalfont In this work we consider the case of the operator STFT $\mathfrak{V}_S$.
+\end{theorem} \begin{remark} \normalfont In this work we consider the case of the operator STFT $\mathfrak{V}_S$.
 One might therefore ask why we do not refer simply to an operator modulation space.
-We believe this would be misleading, since the term modulation space refers to the construction of the spaces by the $M^1$ condition $\int_{\hat{G}} \|M_\omega f * f\|_1 d\omega < \infty$.
+We believe this would be misleading, since the term modulation space refers to the construction of the spaces by the $M^1(\mathbb{R}^{d})$ condition $\int_{\hat{G}} \|M_\omega f * f\|_1 d\omega < \infty$.
 We do not work with the analogous concept of modulation for operators, so we choose to refer to them as coorbit spaces.
 Although not coorbit spaces in the "strict sense" \cite{voigt15}, since the elements are not in the representation space of $\pi$, they can be considered as generalised coorbit spaces in the sense that instead of our transforms being a functional, they are now simply maps between spaces of operators, for example $\mathcal{HS}\to\mathcal{HS}$. \end{remark}